-Chai tea is a sweet beverage steeped in tradition.
-For many tea lovers, chai tea has meant a trip to the coffee shop or a simple tea bag steeped in milk.
-However, making your own authentic Indian chai with fragrant spices, creamy milk and syrupy honey is actually quite simple.
+Chai is a sweet beverage steeped in tradition.
+For many tea lovers, chai has meant a trip to the coffee shop or a simple tea bag steeped in milk.
+However, making your own authentic Indian chai with fragrant spices, creamy milk, and syrupy honey is actually quite simple.

 My History with Chai

-One of my first experiences with chai was when a young missionary friend of ours invited us over for a cup of tea at the neighbors, the Phillips.
-Our group had just gotten done unloading a hundred or so boxes off of a semi for the local food pantry and were in need of some refreshment.
+One of my first experiences with chai was when our young missionary friend invited us over for a cup of tea with the neighbors.
+Our group had just unloaded a hundred or so boxes off of a semi for the local food pantry and needed some refreshment.
 My husband and I enjoyed getting to know Roddy MacIvor as we worked that day together at the food pantry.
 This quirky, red-headed Irishman with a passion for Jesus, also had a love for a good cup of chai.

-Fast forward to several years later and my husband and I found ourselves at a support dinner for the Phillips extended family.
+Several years later, my husband and I found ourselves at a support dinner for the Phillips extended family.
 Craig and Teresa Phillips were a missionary couple serving in India.
 They treated everyone to some delicious, authentic Indian food, including Teresa’s homemade chai blend.
 The church sat around like one big family in the dining hall, sharing stories and sipping chai.

 I’m always reminded of that sense of community whenever I enjoy a mug of warm chai.
 I’m reminded of good conversations with close friends, and the time we shared together.